huggingface/blog/notebooks-hub.md

 ## Why are we excited to host more notebooks on the hub?

 - Notebooks help document how people can use your models and datasets; sharing notebooks in the same place as your models and datasets makes it easier for others to use the resources you have created and shared on the hub.
-- Many people are using the Hugging Face Hub to develop a portfolio of their machine learning work.
-Now you can easily add notebooks to this portfolio.
+- Many people use the 🤗 Hub to develop a Machine Learning portfolio already.
+You can now supplement this portfolio with Jupyter Notebooks too.
 - Support for one-click direct opening notebooks hosted on the hub in Google Colab, making notebooks on the Hub an even more powerful experience.
 Look out for future announcements!